cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 ### When I use Steam to launch Cemu, why does my game fail to load a lot of stuff?

 Steam caches shaders on its own unless you turn this off, this majorly conflicts with `Async Shader Compile`.
 Look for the Shader Precaching option within Steam's settings and disable it to resolve the issue.
 We recommend that you do not use 3rd party launchers to launch Cemu due to potential problems that we have no control over.

+Otherwise, for similar behavior on Breath of the Wild without Steam, please refer to this: [Click Here](troubleshooting#a-lot-of-buildings-or-other-assets-arent-loading-in-or-take-several-minutes-to-load))

 ### My GPU doesn't show up when I select Vulkan / I crash when using Vulkan